-UBC is in the final stage of developing an Indigenous Strategic Plan, which will guide the University’s Indigenous engagement initiatives for years to come.
+The Indigenous Strategic Planning team is in the final stage of developing a renewed Indigenous Strategic Plan, which will guide the University’s Indigenous engagement initiatives for years to come.

 The renewed Indigenous Strategic Plan has been in progress since 2017, and will form UBC’s response to the Truth and Reconciliation Commission of Canada’s Calls to Action, the National Inquiry into Missing and Murdered Indigenous Women and Girls’ Calls for Justice, and the United Nations Declaration on the Rights of Indigenous Peoples.
 To the best of our knowledge, UBC is the first university in North America, and possibly the world, to endorse the UN Declaration.